 If you are planting tomatoes the tomato vine will need to be supported.
 Use a stick and an old cloth to tie it up or a metal stand so the vine doesn’t break.

-Growing and harvesting your own vegetables from seed to serving them to your family is so rewarding!
+Growing and harvesting your own garden from seeds to serving them to your family is so rewarding!
 There is just something about fresh, garden-picked veggies that are the best!

 Miss Pursuit is a participant in the Amazon Associates Program.
 Miss Pursuit may earn a small commission for our endorsement, recommendation, testimonial and/or link to any products or services from this website.
 Your purchase helps support our work in bringing you real information about hunting and the outdoors.